Simultaneous determination of Hubble constant and cosmic baryon density: Forecasts for the synergy between FRBs and emerging probes: Conclusions

 \section{Conclusions}

-This work demonstrates that FRBs, when combined with other emerging cosmological probes, can serve as a powerful tool for simultaneously constraining the Hubble constant $H_0$ and the cosmic baryon density $\Omega_{\rm b}$---two key parameters whose precise measurement is crucial for addressing the Hubble tension and resolving the missing baryon problem.
-By breaking the intrinsic degeneracy in FRB dispersion measures through synergy with GW standard sirens, SGL time delays, and 21\,cm\,IM surveys, we achieve high-precision constraints on $H_0$ and $\Omega_{\rm b}$ across a range of cosmological models.
+We propose that FRBs, in synergy with other emerging cosmological probes, can serve as a powerful tool for simultaneously measuring two key parameters: the Hubble constant $H_0$ and the cosmic baryon density $\Omega_{\rm b}$.
+Precisely determining these two quantities is essential for addressing the Hubble tension and the missing baryon problem.
+By leveraging synergies with GW standard sirens, SGL time delays, and 21\,cm\,IM surveys, we effectively break the degeneracies inherent in FRB dispersion measures, thereby yielding high-precision constraints on $H_0$ and $\Omega_{\rm b}$.

-Among the multi-probe strategies considered, the combinations FRB+GW, FRB+SGL, and FRB+21\,cm\,IM all enable simultaneous inference of $H_0$ and $\Omega_{\rm b}$ with remarkable precision that degrades gracefully with increasing model complexity.
-In the minimal $\Lambda$CDM scenario, each synergy achieves sub-percent constraints on both parameters, specifically, better than (1\%, 1\%) precision for ($H_0$, $\Omega_{\rm b}$).
-As dark energy dynamics are introduced, the uncertainties modestly increase: to better than (1.5\%, 2\%) precision in the $w$CDM model, and to approximately (2\%, 3.5\%) precision in the more flexible CPL parametrization.
-Notably, even in the cosmographic, model-independent framework that makes no assumptions about the dark energy sector, FRB+GW and FRB+SGL maintain high reliability, delivering unbiased constraints on $H_0$ and $\Omega_{\rm b}$ at the (1\%, 2\%) level.
-This robustness across theoretical paradigms underscores their potential as self-consistent tools for jointly probing cosmic expansion and baryonic matter content.
+Quantitatively, within the $\Lambda$CDM framework, the three multi-probe synergies (FRB+GW, FRB+SGL, and FRB+21\,cm\,IM) each constrain the parameters ($H_0$, $\Omega_{\rm b}$) to percent-level precision better than (1\%, 1.5\%).
+As one allows for dynamical dark energy, the constraining power degrades gracefully with increasing model complexity.
+Notably, even in the cosmographic, model-independent framework that makes no assumptions about the nature of dark energy and dark matter, the FRB+GW and FRB+SGL combinations maintain high robustness, delivering unbiased constraints on $H_0$ and $\Omega_{\rm b}$ at precisions better than (1.5\%, 3\%).
+These benchmarks are based on nominal observational expectations and would improve substantially under optimistic scenarios.
+Furthermore, among the observational strategies examined, FRB+21\,cm\,IM emerges as the most promising approach for jointly sharpening constraints on $H_0$ and $\Omega_{\rm b}$ while also offering significant gains in the determination of other cosmological parameters.